uboslinux/ubos-website/content/docs/developers/setup/parallels.md

 ---
-title: Developing using Arch Linux on VirtualBox x86_64 with a systemd-nspawn container
+title: Developing using Arch Linux on Parallels on Apple Silicon with a systemd-nspawn container
-weight: 30
+weight: 40
 ---

 ## Summary of the setup

 {{% note %}}
-This setup is for VirtualBox users on x86_64 hardware, such as Intel Macs, Intel Windows PCs, and Intel Linux boxes.
-It does not work on Apple Silicon.
+This setup is for Parallels users on Apple Silicon, such as the newer Macs.
+It does not work on x86_64 Macs or PCs.
 {{%/ note %}}

 In brief:

-* Download a virtual machine and run it in VirtualBox.
+* Download a virtual machine and run it in Parallels.
 It has all the tools you are going to need pre-installed -- build tools, git, IDE etc.
 * In the virtual machine, run a single script, and you will have a UBOS Mesh site running that's even pre-configured for debugging.